top of page

 • Willingness to change

-However, not all acts of self-sacrifice have a positive impact on followers.
+But, not all acts of self-sacrifice in the workplace result in a positive impact.
 Those most influential involve self-sacrifice that conveys the leader can be trusted to act in a way that benefits the team and its mission.

-Here is a good discussion about self-sacrifice from Simon Sinek inspired by Marine Corp General Flynn's account of why senior officers eat last.
+Here is a good discussion by Simon Sinek about the power of self-sacrifice within an organization.
+It's inspired by Marine Corp General Flynn's account of why senior officers in the military eat last.

-Insight 2: Establish Goals that Benefit Your Team and the Organization
+Self-Sacrifice Strategy #1: Establish Goals that Benefit Your Team and Organization

-A leader's annual performance goals should clearly emphasize a direct benefit for the team and its mission.
-In flat organizations, "working leaders" too often have performance goals that narrowly focus on the leader's benefit to the organization.
+A leader's performance management goals should clearly emphasize a direct benefit for their team and its mission.
+Too often, leadership goals narrowly focus on the leader's direct contribution to the organization.

-The key is the word "and."
-Leadership goals need to go beyond driving individual performance "and" include the team.
-The following are a few high-level goal examples focusing on the leader, team, and organization.
+The key is the use of the word "and."
+Leadership goals need to go beyond driving individual performance and include their team.
+Here are a few high-level goal examples focusing on the leader, team, and organization.

-• Create a culture of inclusion in the organizational unit under my leadership: an environment in which every employee feels valued and has opportunities to contribute and grow.
+• Create a culture of inclusion in the organizational unit I lead - an environment in which every employee feels valued and has opportunities to contribute and grow.

 • Provide followers with regular coaching and timely feedback.

-• Recognize strong performance of employees under my leadership through financial and non-financial means, both formally and informally.
+• Recognize the strong performance of employees I lead through financial and non-financial means, both formally and informally.

-• Be open and honest in communications with employees and cascade business information in a timely manner.
+• Be open and honest in communications and cascade business information in a timely manner to my team.

-Leadership self-sacrifice positively influences follower behaviors, performance, and the willingness to change in ways necessary to thrive in today's complex workplace environment.
+Leadership self-sacrifice can positively influence follower behaviors, performance, and the willingness to change in ways necessary to thrive in today's complex workplace environment.

-What is the real challenge for you to demonstrate self-sacrifice that communicates your commitment to the team and its mission for the greater good?
+What ideas do you have for demonstrating self-sacrifice that communicates your commitment to the team and its mission for the greater good?

 References